Practice Areas: Bankruptcy and Commercial Litigation

 Jim concentrates his practice in the area of commercial bankruptcy litigation.
 Jim’s practice also extends to all areas of business litigation, including first-chair trial experience in the United States District Court for the District of Delaware, the United States Bankruptcy Court for the District of Delaware, the Delaware Court of Chancery and the Delaware Superior Court, Complex Commercial Litigation Division.
 Jim regularly serves as Delaware counsel for Hatch-Waxman patent litigation in the Delaware District Court, and he appears before other federal and state courts in Delaware representing a range of clients, including: financial institutions, bankruptcy debtors, bankruptcy trustees, bankruptcy committees, individual creditors of insolvent companies, as well as officers, directors, and shareholders involving matters of Delaware corporate jurisprudence, receiverships in the Court of Chancery, and local and national Delaware business entities.
 Jim has extensive experience resolving discovery issues, including promoting efficiencies of complex e-discovery and managing multi-party and third-party discovery.

 Jim participates in Delaware’s Federal Civil Panel and frequently is engaged on other pro bono litigation matters, and he currently serves as Secretary of the Board of Directors of Concord Soccer Club.
-He was named to the Delaware Law Weekly’s 2016 Lawyers on the Fast Track.
+Jim is recognized in Best Lawyers of America© 2019 for Commercial Litigation, and he was named to the Delaware Law Weekly’s 2016 Lawyers on the Fast Track.

 Widener University School of Law, J.D., cum laude, 2003